fretheo/pcg-kotlin/README.md

 }
 ```

-Distribution also provides predefined generators for simple and easy start:
+Library also provides predefined generators for simple and easy start:
 ```kotlin
 import fretheo.pcg.variants.xshrs.Random
 // or '...xshrr.Random'